The Humboldt Independent Practice Association School Based Wellness Programs

 Sex Education & Puberty Education

 Our team provide age appropriate, gender inclusive, and medically accurate comprehensive Sex Education that is in compliant with the California Healthy Youth Act.
-We utilize Be Real Be Ready curriculum, topics include but are not limited to: Anatomy, HIV, pregnancy, sexual harassment, sexual assault, healthy relationships, and human trafficking, as well as local resources for accessing care and students’ rights to access care.
+We utilize the Rights.
+Respect.
+Responsibility curriculum:, topics include but are not limited to: Anatomy, HIV, pregnancy, sexual harassment, sexual assault, healthy relationships, and human trafficking, as well as local resources for accessing care and students’ rights to access care.

 Wellness Center Drop In Services